 View at EarthSky Community Photos. | Jatinkumar Thakkar in Cape Cod, Massachusetts, captured this photo of the Milky Way on March 20, 2021.
 He wrote: “Cape Cod has the darkest sky within the state.
 As the Milky Way season has begun, my friends and I decided to go to Cape Cod to take pictures of the Milky Way near the seashore.
 What a calm and clear night!
 We could see a clear reflection of the Milky Way in the water.”
 Thank you, Jatinkumar!

-Bottom line: EarthSky readers are sharing their best Milky Way photos with our community.
-Share yours.
+Bottom line: Milky Way season is upon us, and EarthSky readers are sharing their best photos of our home galaxy with our community.